thomasng/payslipgenerator/readme.md

 # Payslip Generator app

-This sample application generate employee monthly playslip information.
+This sample application generate employee monthly playslip information in csv file format.
  * Runs on Node.js version 4 or later.

 ### Assumptions , Design, Source Code Explanation and How to run the application